Wright-Fisher diffusion with negative mutation rates: Exit density

-Note that the density in \eqref{eq:exitnwf} is a mixture of Dirichlet densities, strikingly similar to those appearing as transition probabilities of the Wright-Fisher diffusions themselves.
-See Griffiths \cite{griffiths79b}, Barbour, Ethier, and Griffiths \cite{BEG}, and Pal \cite{vsm}.
+Note that the density in \eqref{eq:exitnwf} is a mixture of Dirichlet densities, strikingly similar to those appearing as transition probabilities of the Wright--Fisher diffusions themselves.
+See Griffiths~\cite{griffiths79b}, Barbour, Ethier and Griffiths \cite {BEG} and Pal~\cite{vsm}.